jeffreytano/jeffreytano.github.io/_pages/Learning/ReactNative/ExpoRouter.md

 These two one will render a Text Hello which will redirect to anotherPage with `Message: Hello` and `M2:H` after clicked

+## notes

+expo router uses file based routing, if you don't want a specific folder appeared in the url, set the folder names with (foldername) like this.

 ## Reference

 [Tutorial](https://www.youtube.com/watch?v=yyGS0adZdsU&ab_channel=notJust%E2%80%A4dev){: .btn .btn--info}{:target="\_blank"}